rseah145/smw-term2/lesson_6/Practical.md

 1. Edit the properties of securedOneICMPPolicy via GPO editor for securedICMPPolicy -> PC configuration -> Policies -> Windows Settings -> Security Settings -> IP Security Policies
 ![image](../images/Pasted%20image%2020230815112610.png)

+2. Right-click on "ServerOneICMP" in the right window of GPME and choose "Properties"